cap-mahdi/build-your-dream-team-react/README.md

-## Dream Squad - Build Your Dream Team with React
+## Dream Squad - Build Your Dream Team

 ### Description
 Dream Squad is a React web application that allows users to create their fantasy football team by selecting current players.
 The app provides a user-friendly interface to search for desired players, view their main information, and abilities.
 Once the user picks a player, they can assign the player to a specific position on the field based on their primary podition (Forward, Midfielder, Defender, Goalkeeper).